Channel 39 (New Zealand): Live events

-The mobile unit is fitted out as a purpose built portable studio complete with digital video mixer, graphics capability, sound and editing facilities.
-It can also accommodate up to six cameras, and be run single handed or with multiple crews.
-The unit can be powered by 240 volts or run from its own self-contained power supply for maximum flexibility.
+The mobile unit was fitted out as a purpose built portable studio complete with digital video mixer, graphics capability, sound and editing facilities.
+It could also accommodate up to six cameras, and be run single handed or with multiple crews.
+The unit could be powered by 240 volts or run from its own self-contained power supply for maximum flexibility.

 Local programmes

-39 Southern Television provides a 24-hour schedule and provides a core of locally focused primetime viewing.
-The programming includes its flagship locally produced The South Today, Southern Newsweek, Dunedin Diary, Scarfie Land, Southern Attractions, local sports and event coverage as well as programming from local, national and international partners.
+39 Southern Television provided a 24-hour schedule and a core of locally focused primetime viewing.
+The programming included its flagship locally produced The South Today, Southern Newsweek, Dunedin Diary, Scarfie Land, Southern Attractions, local sports and event coverage as well as programming from local, national and international partners.

 The South Today

-The South Today is a half-hour live television news that is broadcast daily at 5:30pm, with repeat transmissions at 7pm and 9:30pm.
+The South Today was a half-hour live television news that was broadcast daily at 5:30pm, with repeat transmissions at 7pm and 9:30pm.

-The programme is funded by New Zealand On Air.
+The programme was funded by New Zealand On Air.

+By December 2023, Stuff reported that The South Today was reporting low viewership figures of a few hundred for videos on its YouTube channel.
+Despite plans to close Channel 39 by Christmas 2023, Allied Press confirmed that The South Today brand would continue on the Otago Daily Times's website and YouTube with some format changes.
+However, the daily half hour news bulletins would be halted.

 Southern Newsweek

-Southern Newsweek is a roundup of the weeks news from Dunedin.
-It consists of stories from the weekly news broadcasts.
+Southern Newsweek was a roundup of the weeks news from Dunedin, consisting of stories from the weekly news broadcasts.